Rivet

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-HashiCorp and Workato are shipping at a similar cadence (velocity 8.8 vs 8.8, both within Sparkpulse's "active" band).
+HashiCorp is currently shipping more aggressively (velocity 8.8 vs 7.5), with 2 editorial sparks in the last 30 days against 2.
 For your specific use case, the alternatives sections above list other DevOps products to evaluate alongside.

 Top HashiCorp alternatives in DevOps are ranked by recent ship velocity.
 Browse the "HashiCorp alternatives" section above for the current picks, or visit /alternatives/hashicorp for the full list with editorial commentary on each.